earthlab/r-python-eds-lessons-env/README.md

 ## How to Update

+1. Install conda-lock if you don't already have it: `conda install -c conda-forge conda-lock`
-1. Update the environment file with the new packages of your choice
+2. Update the environment file with the new packages of your choice
-2. run `conda-lock -f environment.yml -p linux-64` in bash to update the lock  file
+3. run `conda-lock -f environment.yml -p linux-64` in bash to update the lock  file
-3. open a new PR with  this new files (lock file and environment.yml file)
+4. open a new PR with  this new files (lock file and environment.yml file)

 # How to use the docker container